yukoba/nd4j/tensor.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/EHHtyRKQIJ0" frameborder="0" allowfullscreen></iframe>

 ## Additional Resources and Definitions

+The word tensor derives from the Latin *tendere*, or "to stretch"; therefore, tensor relates to *that which stretches, the stretcher*.
+Tensor was introduced to English from the German in 1915, after being coined by Woldemar Voigt in 1898.
+The mathematical object is called a tensor because an early application of the idea was the study of materials stretching under tension.

         Tensors are generalizations of scalars (that have no indices), vectors (that have exactly one index), and matrices (that have exactly two indices) to an arbitrary number of indices. - Mathworld